adamr7777/memesManager/src/backlog.md

 #catch for API
 #local storage functionality
 #shuffle button for memes pool
-#when the comment window is up the ckaground should turn opaque
+#when the comment window is up the background should turn opaque
+#make 3 functions at Context to switch statements
+#review NavLinks and .active